 (when compared to Symbian, Blackberry and Android).
-I can’t understand why IM apps suck the battery so badly in WP8.
+I can’t understand why instant messengers suck the battery so badly in WP8.
 And I really mean badly

 .
-Starting from a 100% charge, around three hours of IM drain my battery to critical levels.
+Starting from a 100% charge, around three hours of actively using any messenger drain my battery to critical levels.
 Any other phone I’ve used needs comparatively much less energy when using such apps.
-I’d understand that Here Maps used lots of power, but Viber?
-But then again, life is worthless without Viber or Whatsapp, so not using them is not an option… To be or not to be.
+I understand if–say–Here Maps uses lots of power, but — Viber?
+And then again, life is worthless without Viber or Whatsapp, so not using them is not an option.

 18.- Slow virtual keyboard.
 And now that we’re talking about text editing let me talk about the virtual keyboard.
 Same as above, by trying to be original and cool and reinventing the hot water, Microsoft has designed a terribly non-practical keyboard.
 The best possible keyboard ever has already been invented, and it belongs to iPhones; Android imitated it quite successfully, which was a very smart move because there’s no better keyboard.
 But Microsoft wanted to come with something new and the outcome is rubbish.
-Simply put: the keyboard is very unpractical, and typing requires noticeably more time and keystrokes than necessary.
+Simply put: the keyboard is cumbersome to use, and the typing experience requires noticeably more time and keystrokes than necessary.